spikeekips/mitum-doc/readthedocs/docs/isaac+/voting-stages.rst

 * Making agreement for next block
 * Making agreement for new round

-The ballot for *INIT* stage has several informations:
+The ballot for *INIT* stage has information:

 * New block
 * Round of new block(previous voting)